ronaldbosma/azure-integration-services-quickstart/README.md

   - Storage Queue Data Contributor
   - Storage Table Data Contributor

-These roles are assigned to the principal based on the provided parameters and the existing resources in the Azure environment.
+These roles are assigned to the principals based on the resources that are included in the deployment.

 #### Supporting Resources